freeCodeCamp/guide/src/pages/css/css-frameworks/css-framework-foundation/index.md

     </html>
 ```

 This example makes use of a CDN that loads the default settings.
-If you'd like to customize the grid layout, change the colors or add and remove components you can do so on the Foundation <a href='http://foundation.zurb.com/sites/download/' target='_blank' rel='nofollow'>download</a> page.
+If you'd like to customize the grid layout, change the colors or add and remove components you can do so on the Foundation [download](http://foundation.zurb.com/sites/download/) page.

 #### Learning Resources